 Laura has been an outdoors lover and total cat lady all her life.
-She’s written about pets professionally for more than five years and been featured on Animal Radio, WAMU’s Animal House and the ASPCA’s PetDay Adoptable Hangout.
-In addition to AdventureCats.org, her work has appeared on Mother Nature Network, The Huffington Post, Yahoo, Forbes, HLN and HowStuffWorks.
-She has a bachelor’s and master’s degree in journalism from the University of South Carolina, and she’s the mother of a timid rescue dog and two mischievous rescue kitties whom she’s clicker trained and leash trained.
+She’s written about pets professionally for more than seven years, and her work has appeared on National Geographic Family, Fodor’s, Mother Nature Network, The Huffington Post, Yahoo, Forbes, HowStuffWorks and Atlanta Pet Life.
+She’s also the pet columnist for Simply Buckhead Magazine.
+She has a master’s degree in journalism from the University of South Carolina, and she’s the mother of a timid rescue dog and two mischievous rescue kitties whom she’s clicker trained and leash trained.

 Jamie is a marketing and communications professional with more than eight years of experience at award-winning advertising and PR agencies.
 She has managed integrated marketing campaigns for national brands in industries including health, beauty, fitness and technology.
 Jamie has been a self-professed cat lady since she rescued her first kitty, Boo, while she was in college.
 She is now a proud parent to her second cat, Spiffy J. Brooks.
 She has a bachelor’s and master’s degree in journalism from the University of South Carolina.
-Email Jamie to discuss media and partnership opportunities with Adventure Cats.
-You can also follow her on Twitter to learn more about cats, coffee, Harry Potter, pop culture and more.

 Anna Norris is a prominent Atlanta cat photographer and co-owner of Snowflake, a prominent Atlanta cat model.
 Anna has written about cats, flowers, funky bugs and a variety of other nature-related topics for Mother Nature Network’s Photo Blog, and is passionate about all things social media.
 She brings years of experience photographing nature, special events, [cat] portraits and more to AdventureCats.org.
 She has a degree in journalism from Georgia State University and has worked with such organizations as the Wanderlust Yoga Festival, the Georgia Aquarium and the U.S. Fish and Wildlife Service.
 Email Anna.